owntracks/booklet/docs/guide/whathow.md

 That last sentence isn't true.
 Strike it.

 OwnTracks does quite a bit more.
 It shows your location on a map.
 Wow: big deal, huh?
 Well, it shows your location and [that of your friends](../features/friends.md) on a map.
 Ah: better.
-It can also detect when you enter or leave a particular region for which [you set a so-called waypoint](waypoints.md).
+It can also detect when you enter or leave a particular region for which [you set a so-called geofence](waypoints.md).
 People use this, say, to control some aspect of their home-automation system.
 (Everybody left home?
 We can turn the lights off.)

-OwnTracks also has a pedometer, a.k.a. step counter (on iPhone 5S, 6) which you can query remotely.
-OwnTracks has support for [iBeacons](beacons.md), and it gives you neat notifications when one of your friends gets home so you can phone them over a land-line to plan a get-together.

 OwnTracks reports the device's battery level remotely so you can add that to your monitoring setup, if you have one.
 (No worries if you don't -- you probably don't need it then.)